Brodvd/Wargame/README.md

 ## 💪 Main Features

-- **Turn-based gameplay**: Each player controls a squad of units and performs actions such as movement, attack, ambush, heal, etc.
+- **Turn-based gameplay**: Each player controls a squad of units and performs actions such as movement, attack, ambush, etc.
 - **Units**: Infantry, tanks, machine guns, mortars, howitzers, armored vehicles, each with unique stats and abilities.
 - **Point system**: Each unit has a point cost to balance the squads.
 - **Multi-shot attacks**: Some weapons fire multiple shots per turn, each with its own hit probability.